FastAPI 104: Rate Limiting & Throttling, Token Buckets, Sliding Windows & Redis

-In Part 3 we covered API design — cursor pagination, Pydantic filtering, and consistent error shapes.
-Now we're adding the defensive layer that keeps your API alive when clients misbehave: rate limiting.
-A bug loop, a bot scraper, or a viral launch can all saturate your connection pool within seconds.
-The question isn't whether to rate limit — it's which algorithm, where to enforce it, and whether your limits actually hold across workers.
-This is Part 4.
+Part 3 was API design: cursor pagination, Pydantic filtering, consistent error shapes.
+Part 4 adds the defensive layer that keeps your API alive when clients misbehave.
+A bug loop, a bot scraper, or a viral launch will saturate your connection pool in seconds.
+The real question is which algorithm, where to enforce it, and whether your limits actually hold across workers.

 Why rate limiting is not optional

 Your FastAPI app talks to Postgres.
-Postgres has a connection pool — let's say 20 connections.
+Postgres has a connection pool, say 20 connections.
 One client sends 500 requests in a second.
 Your pool exhausts.
 Every other user gets a timeout.
-You've taken down your service for everyone because of one bad actor (or one developer who forgot to add a delay in a test script).
+You've taken down your service for everyone because of one bad actor, or one developer who forgot to add a delay in a test script.
+I have been both of those people.

 Rate limiting protects three things:

-• Security — brute force protection on auth endpoints, scraping prevention on data endpoints
+- Security.
+Brute force protection on auth, scraping protection on data endpoints.

-At Staff level, you're expected to know the trade-offs between algorithms, the failure modes of naive implementations, and how to communicate limits clearly to API consumers.
+At staff level you're expected to know the trade-offs between algorithms, the failure modes of naive implementations, and how to communicate limits back to API consumers.

 Algorithm 1: token bucket

 Each client gets a virtual bucket that holds N tokens.
 Every request consumes one token.
-Tokens refill at a fixed rate R per second (not all at once — steadily).
+Tokens refill steadily at R per second.
 If the bucket is empty, the request is rejected with a 429.
 The bucket never exceeds capacity.

 Bucket capacity: 10 tokens | Refill rate: 2 tokens/sec